 Early babies are given time to catch up

-If your baby is born prematurely, his milestones will be assessed from the time of his due date, not from when he was actually born.
-By the age of two, his development will often even out with his peers, and you can use his actual birth date instead.
+If your baby is born prematurely, their milestones will be assessed from the time of their due date, not from when they were actually born.
+By the age of two, their development will often even out with their peers, and you can use their actual birth date instead.
 In very premature babies, sometimes this is extended to three years of age.

 Making progress, step by step

 Going back to our example of the walking milestone, if your child doesn't start walking at 10-18 months, this does not necessarily indicate a problem, and your child may well catch up later on.
 The healthcare team will flag it up anyway, and may refer you to a specialist, as in some cases it could be a sign that they could need some treatment or therapy to support their development.

 You can use milestones to your advantage in three ways:

 - To encourage your baby's development.
 For example, if you know that babies can start to roll over from about two months of age, you might notice them trying to flip themselves over and you can give them a helping hand

 - To keep your baby safe.
 You will be less likely to leave your baby lying on a sofa if you know there is a chance they could roll and fall off